Steven Kwan Preview, Player Props: Guardians vs. Tigers

 - The 8.5 strikeouts per nine innings put together by the Tigers pitching staff ranks 21st in the league.

-- The Tigers have the 19th-ranked team ERA among all MLB pitching staffs (4.51).
+- The Tigers' 4.51 team ERA ranks 19th among all MLB pitching staffs.

-- Skubal (2-2 with a 4.18 ERA and 36 strikeouts in 32 1/3 innings pitched) gets the start for the Tigers, his eighth of the season.
+- Skubal gets the start for the Tigers, his eighth of the season.
+He is 2-2 with a 4.18 ERA and 36 strikeouts in 32 1/3 innings pitched.

-- The lefty last appeared on Friday against the Boston Red Sox, when he tossed 5 1/3 innings, allowing four earned runs while giving up seven hits.
+- In his most recent appearance on Friday against the Boston Red Sox, the left-hander threw 5 1/3 innings, allowing four earned runs while surrendering seven hits.

 - The 26-year-old has put up an ERA of 4.18, with 10 strikeouts per nine innings, in seven games this season.
-Opponents have a .254 batting average against him.
+Opposing hitters have a .254 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.